kikimeow/Kaggle-AirBnb/README.md

 The data can be obtained from this link: https://www.kaggle.com/c/airbnb-recruiting-new-user-bookings/data.

-Details of the project and the analysis is in the file "AirBnB.pdf."
+Details of the project and the analysis is in the file [AirBnB.pdf.](https://www.google.com)

 To run the code, input the working in the run.R file.
 Make a data folder in the directory and save the data files into the data folder.